 The Next Evolution Health Coach Model

-Instead of treating the patient, the practitioner winds up in more of a coaching role – having to explain, educate, and comfort patients.
+Instead of treating the patient, the practitioner winds up in more of a coaching role – explaining, educating, and comforting patients.
 This is not only challenging for the practitioner, but it prevents them from using their true gifts of healing.

 In contrast, when a health coach leads the first encounter, they get to do what they do best: coach.
 They can help define goals, educate the patient in the functional medicine process, and act as emotional support when needed.

-When the patient then meets with the practitioner, they are ready to dive into the work of healing.
+When the patient meets with the practitioner, they are ready to dive into healing.